wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 .. meta::
-  :description: Learn how to get started with Wazuh Cloud Service
+  :description: Learn how to get started with Wazuh Cloud Service.
+We provide a free trial for you to create a cloud environment and explore the Wazuh Cloud.

 .. _cloud_getting_started: